kevindmoore/supa_manager/README.md

 ## Features

-* Provide authentication for loging in and creating a new user.
+* Provide authentication for logging in and creating a new user.
 * Provide generic methods to perform CRUD operations.

 ## Getting started